HyunjooHo/hyunjooho.github.io/_pages/about.md

 # Hyunjoo (Nora) Ho

 Hello!
-I am a second-year PhD student in Geomatics Engineering at Purdue University, advised by Prof. Jinha Jung  in the Geospatial Data Science Lab (GDSL).

-My research focuses on using remote sensing imagery and LiDAR to monitor environments and infrastructure that are too vast, too remote, or too time-consuming to survey through field methods alone.
-More broadly, I am interested in bridging the gap between raw sensor data and actionable spatial insights for effective decision support.
+I am a second-year PhD student in Geomatics Engineering at Purdue University, working with Prof. Jinha Jung in the [Geospatial Data Science Lab (GDSL)](https://gdsl.org/).
+My research focuses on using remote sensing imagery and LiDAR to monitor environments and infrastructure that are too vast, too remote, or too time-intensive to assess through field surveys alone.

 Before pursuing my PhD, I earned my BS and MS in Civil and Environmental Engineering from Yonsei University in Seoul, South Korea.
 I also worked as a researcher at the Seoul Institute, where I contributed to the renewal of the Seoul Biotope Map, an official dataset used for environmental impact assessment and urban development regulation.
-This experience deepened my interest in automating environmental monitoring to support timely, evidence-based decision-making in rapidly changing environments.
+This experience deepened my interest in developing more automated approaches to environmental monitoring and supporting timely, evidence-based decision-making in rapidly changing environments.

-## Research Interests

-- UAV imagery and LiDAR for environmental monitoring
-- Geospatial data acquisition and integration
-- Automated information extraction from geospatial data
-- Spatial analysis for decision support
+Here’s how to pronounce my name: **Hyunjoo** = “Hyun-Joo”

+- **Hyun**: like “yon” in *beyond* with an “h” in front, or a quick “hee-yun”
+- **Joo**: like “ju” in *juice*

+Feel free to call me **Nora** if that is easier!

 ## Current Research